pudly/schmopera-hugo/content/articles/don-t-miss-another-brick-in-the-wall.md

 related_companies = []
 related_people = []
-short_description = "\"The show itself is a grandiose spectacle indicative of traditional opera productions, but more importantly the score written by Julien Bilodeau is incredibly rich, beautiful, impressive and clever.\"" slug = "dont-miss-another-brick-in-the-wall" title = "Don't miss: Another Brick in the Wall" youtube_url = ""
+short_description = "\"The show itself is a grandiose spectacle indicative of traditional opera productions, but more importantly the score written by Julien Bilodeau is incredibly rich, beautiful, impressive and clever.\"" slug = "a-grandiose-spectacle-in-another-brick-in-the-wall-the-opera" title = "\"A grandiose spectacle\" in Another Brick in the Wall: The Opera" youtube_url = ""

 +++